opendatakosovo/parldata-scraper/README.md

 To illustrate how the scraper's parameters are used, consider the following examples.

 Scrape people and vote data for armenia and georgie.
 Run the scraper script every 3 minutes and overwrite all previously scraped data:
->bash scraper.sh --countries armenia,georgia --people yes --votes yes --overwrite yes --loop 180
+>bash scraper.sh --countries armenia,georgia --people yes --votes yes --overwrite yes --loop yes 180

 Run scraper once to retrieve people and votes data from Armenia parliament:
 >bash scraper.sh --countries armenia --people yes --votes yes